Line follower robot

 What is an IR infrared sensor?

-IR sensors are a sensor that can receive the signals using infrared rays.
-For that, includes two IR infrared diode in these sensors.
+IR sensors are sensors that can receive signals using infrared rays.
+For that, include two IR infrared diodes in these sensors.
 One diode emits infrared rays and the other diode absorbs those rays.
 We can change the infrared rays’ reflectance distance using the potentiometer in these sensors.
 Also, we can change this distance range from 1mm to 25mm.
 So, we can get two benefits from these sensors.
 That is, identifying black and white and avoiding obstacles.
 Today we use only one benefit.
-That is black and white identification technology.
+That is black-and-white detection technology.
 Do you want more information about these sensors?
 Please visit my previous IR Sensor tutorial.
-For that, click on this linkToday I am using the following IR sensor for making the robot.
+For that, click on this link.
+Today I am using the following IR sensor for making the robot.

 Okay, next we need two gear motors to move the robot.
 But we can’t control these motors directly through the Arduino board.
 For that, we need a motor driver board.
-For this project for I’m using the L298N motor driver board.
+For this project, I’m using the L298N motor driver board.
 It can control two motors.
 If you want more information on this motor driver board please click this link.
 Next, we need to control all components.
 For that, I use the Arduino UNO board.
 Because it is so easy to use.
 Okay, here is the complete list of components we need.
 You can buy components easily using these links.

 Step 1